The people of Bahrain have suffered severe repression at the hands of their government and yet the UK continues to support the Bahraini monarchy.

 But the United States has made clear it will not tolerate democratic revolution and upheaval in Saudi Arabia.
 In 2011, President Obama’s Chief of Staff said that “the possibility of anything (like in Egypt) happening in Saudi Arabia was one that couldn’t become a reality.
 For the global economy (a reference to Saudi oil), this couldn’t happen.”
 There is, according to a 2012 report by the Senate Foreign Relations Committee, “a correlation between stability in the Gulf and the United States’ economic health.”
 As a staunch ally of the Saudi monarchy and the other Gulf states, Britain is likely to share the American position on this.

 Bearing this in mind, the possibility that Britain will throw its weight behind the pro-democracy movement in Bahrain is virtually non-existent.
 Britain has firmly taken the side of a repressive monarchy against a people in revolt, and will continue to tolerate Bahrain’s rapidly deteriorating human rights record in order to to preserve the “stability” of regional autocracy and defend a favourable status quo.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.